 But holidays have one fatal flaw: they end.

-Unless you are incredibly wealthy sooner or later most of us have to pack up and head home, back to work and our busy, busy lives.
+Sooner or later we have to pack up and head home, back to work and our busy, busy lives.
 So if we only get to go away every now and again (and some of us, maybe never) what does that mean for the rest of the year?
 That we’re just plodding through our lives waiting for those few precious weeks of bliss?

 What if we could feel that alive and awake to our experiences at home too?